quicwg/multipath/draft-ietf-quic-multipath.md

 Length, Connection ID, Stateless Reset Token fields have exactly the same definition in NEW_CONNECTION_ID frame {{Section 19.15 of QUIC-TRANSPORT}}.

-Note that connection IDs issued in NEW_CONNECTION_ID frames MUST be treated as their Path Identifier is 0.
-Also the retire prior to field of NEW_CONNECTION_ID frames just effect the connection IDs of initial path with path ID 0.
-This machanism is compatible with {{QUIC-TRANSPORT}}.
+Note that connection IDs issued in NEW_CONNECTION_ID frames MUST be treated as if their Path Identifier is 0 for compatibility with {{QUIC-TRANSPORT}}.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}